PositiveTechnologies/PT.PM/README.md

 * PT.PM.AntlrUtils are the helper methods for working with ANTLR grammars.
 * PT.PM is a common workflow (combining work steps, their timing).
-* PT.PM.Console is used for interaction with a console.
+* PT.PM.Cli is used for interaction with a console.
 Also it contains an implementation of loggers.
 * PT.PM.Prebuild is a utility for creating parsers from ANTLR grammars that takes into consideration the changes in the grammars files.